 The solution is to break the cycle and give your system a break from the FODMAPs.
 This allows the gut to balance and resettle.

-A low-FODMAP diet can be very helpful over a six week to multi-month period to reduce symptomatology, break patterns of constipation/diarrhea, and allow other aspects of care a "window" to work.
+A low-FODMAP diet can be very helpful over a six-week to multi-month period to reduce symptomatology, break patterns of constipation/diarrhea, and allow other aspects of care a "window" to work.
 It can be enhanced by taking a FODMAP-digesting enzyme during the diet period.

 If you have autoimmune symptoms in addition to your GI discomfort, you should pay more attention to eliminating immune-sensitive foods (dairy, wheat, eggs, corn, soy, nightshade vegetables, etc) in addition to high-FODMAP foods.